Skip to main content

 How can I record a trip?

 As a Pro member, thanks to the telemetry device named Beat, your trips and analyses automatically appear.
 You don’t have to do anything, as the device senses when you start a trip and also when you arrive at your destination.
-The driving analysis feature and the trip details can be accessed by clicking on the middle icon in the bottom menu bar.
+The driving analysis feature and the trip details can be accessed by clicking on the Events icon in the bottom menu bar.
 You can view the detailed analysis by opening the respective trip and then swiping up from the bottom of the screen.

 You can see the low, medium, and harsh events at the event numbers.